Skip to main content

 Tier II & III Cities Step into the Spotlight

-As noted by Mr. Kaushal Agarwal (The Guardians Real Estate Advisory) and Mr. Gaurav Varma (ORA Group), improved connectivity and affordability will propel cities beyond traditional metros into the next phase of growth.
+As noted by Kaushal Agarwal (The Guardians Real Estate Advisory) and Mr. Gaurav Varma (ORA Group), improved connectivity and affordability will propel cities beyond traditional metros into the next phase of growth.
 Plotted developments and gated communities are already seeing 25–30% year-on-year demand growth.

-Sustainability Moves from Preference to Prerequisite
+Sustainability moves from preference to prerequisite

 Green buildings, ESG compliance, and energy efficiency are no longer differentiators—they are expectations.
 Institutional capital is increasingly aligned with sustainability-led projects, reinforcing long-term discipline in development.